mdjubaer12/ML-Based-Decision-Support-for-Rice-Cultivation-Suitability-in-Bangladesh/README.md

 ###  Why It Matters

 Rice is the backbone of food security in Bangladesh, but daily weather fluctuations threaten yields.
 High temperatures (>35°C) cause spikelet sterility, while insufficient rainfall (<1120 mm/season) leads to drought stress.
 Traditional methods lack the granularity for real-time decisions.
-RiceYieldWeatherAdvisor bridges this gap by:
+ML Based Decision Support System(DSS) bridges this gap by:
 - Providing **daily, data-driven insights** for farmers.
 - Supporting **climate-smart agriculture** in a vulnerable region.
 - Enabling **scalable, low-cost deployment** for smallholder farmers.